mapfumo/mapfumo.github.io/_posts/2015-05-25-the_analytics_edge.markdown

 href="https://www.kaggle.com/c/15-071x-the-analytics-edge-competition-spring-2015">Kaggle</a> competition where I had to use my newly acquired analytics skills to predict which New York Times blog articles will be the most popular.
-Topics covered include logistic regression, trees, clustering, visualisation, linear and integer optimisation.
+Over 11 weeks topics covered include logistic regression, trees, clustering, visualisation, linear and integer optimisation.
 I give this course five stars.